 Similar values can be obtained with a data-logging sound level meter as follows:

-Nureva’s background noise measurements are intended to indicate a room’s background noise level but not to precisely measure the background noise level.
-If Nureva Console is reporting a background noise level beyond 45 dBA, it is recommended that steps be taken to review the room and potentially take action to improve the level.
+Nureva advises a maximum background noise level of around 40 dBA.
+If Nureva Console is reporting a background noise level beyond 45 dBA for a sustained period, it is recommended that steps be taken to review the room and potentially take action to improve the level.

 If excessive background noise is reported from within the room, the following causes should be investigated.